Gemba/skyscraper/docs/CLIHELP.md

 ### -a &lt;FILENAME&gt;

 Sets a non-default XML file to use when setting up the artwork compositing.
 By default Skyscraper uses the file `/home/<USER>/.skyscraper/artwork.xml`.
 If you provide a relative filepath it will be expanded relative to the current working directory.
 Consider setting this in [`config.ini`](CONFIGINI.md#artworkxml) instead.
-Read more about the artwork.xml format and customization options [here](ARTWORK.md).
+Read more about the artwork.xml [format and customization options](ARTWORK.md).

 **Example(s)**